Columbus False Claims Act/Whistleblower Attorneys

 Procurement fraud frequently involves kickbacks or collusion.
 A kickback is an illegal gift or payment made to someone in return for preferential treatment in a government bidding process or goods or services that are legitimately received.
 Collusion is the secret cooperation of two or more parties to limit open competition, such as when suppliers secretly agree not to bid below a certain amount for a government contract.

-- Substituting a substandard product for the one that was originally sold to the government.
+Examples of procurement fraud that may result in an FCA qui tam tort include:- Substituting a substandard product for the one that was originally sold to the government.

 - Charging more than once for the same product or service.